 - Here’s the cost of getting lean.
 [Infographic]

 In the end, yes, it’ll take some time to master these answers on the fly with a wide variety of people, but the only way to get started is to dive right in.

-So use the answers in this cheat sheet as a starting point (I recommend that you do the deeper reading first), and then pepper folks with questions about their particular needs and goals.
+So use the answers in this cheat sheet as a starting point (I recommend that you do the deeper reading first), and then learn more with strategic questions about their particular needs and goals.

 In the end, being the go-to coach for nutrition questions is about — yes — knowing the facts.
 But it’s also about meeting people where they’re at and garnering experience while you make the journey together.